CrackThrough/ADOFAI-Mod-Installation-Guide/eng/use-2.md

 <ins>[[< Previous Page]](./use-1.md)</ins>

-## How to apply ADOFAI mods into UnityModManager and use them
+## Installing ADOFAI mods and configuring them within UnityModManager

 ### Downloading the mod and applying it

-1. Install any ADOFAI mod you'd like to. **It must be a .zip file, do not unzip the file.**
+1. Install any ADOFAI mod you'd like to. **It must be a .zip file, so do not unzip the file.**
 2. Execute `UnityModManager.exe` and click the `Mods` tab.
-3. Click the `Install Mod` button, or drag your .zip file into the `Drop zip files here` area.
+3. Click the `Install Mod` button or drag your .zip file into the `Drop zip files here` area.
 4. Check if you have the `OK` text in your mod's `Status`.
 If you don't have the text, then you should right click it and click `Install`.
    - If you still don't get the OK text, there's a high chance that it's a problem of the mod's file itself.
-Try contacting the mod developer or ask in the [ADOFAI Modding Community Discord](https://discord.gg/AGFXhCfyE5).
+Try contacting the mod developer or ask for help in the [ADOFAI.gg Community Discord](https://discord.gg/TKdpbUUfUa).
 5. If there is any update for the mod, right click the mod and click `Update to vX.X.X`.
-If the mod's latest version cannot be checked via `UnityModManager`, you need to download the updated .zip by yourself and apply it again.
+If the mod's latest version cannot be checked via UnityModManager, you need to download the updated .zip by yourself and apply it again.

-  Linux users; If ADOFAI-Tweaks (or any mod) is reporting it cant read a DLL, use Proton-GE and manually re-extract the dll's it uses in
+  Linux users; If ADOFAI Tweaks (or any mod) is reporting it cant read a DLL, use Proton-GE and manually re-extract the dll's it uses in
 `/[where steam is installed]/Steam/steamapps/common/A Dance Of Fire And Ice/Mods/AdofaiTweaks [or another mod]`

-The image below shows what `UnityModManager` should look like after installing a few mods.
+The image below shows how UnityModManager should look like after installing a few mods.

 ![](../resources/use-2/image1.png)

 ### Configuring the mod

-If the mod supports custom settings in `UnityModManager`, you can press `Ctrl + F10` then click on the sliders icon to configure it.
+If the mod supports custom settings in `UnityModManager`, you can press `Ctrl + F10` (this is the default keybind, you can change this in the `Settings` tab) then click on the sliders icon to configure it.
 For example, the settings for `ADOFAI Tweaks` look like this:

 ![](../resources/use-2/image2.png)

 Some mods may not have their settings in `UnityModManager`'s settings menu.
 You should read any instructions posted along with the mod file for how to change the settings.

 ### Updating the mod

-If there is a mint-colored download icon after the mod's name, it means there is an update available.
+If you see a download icon after the mod's name, it means there's an update available.

 To update the mod, you should close the game first, open `UnityModManager.exe`, then update the mod from step 5 above.